opensafely-core/sysadmin/README.md

 # Readonly Classic PATs

-At the time this system was impelemented, Github only had classic PATs.
+At the time this system was implemented, Github only had classic PATs.
 And whilst these supported a readonly scope for public repos, if you wanted private repo access, you *had* to have write access too.
 However, it was not acceptable for job-server or job-runner to have write access.